 Elderly Life in Hampshire

-Hampshire is a really pleasant place to grow old.
-The county boasts stunning coastline, beautiful countryside and buzzing cities.
-Excellent, accessible railway links to London mean the county is well connected and easy for relatives who live in the capital to visit.
+Hampshire is an incredibly pleasant place to grow old, with its stunning coastline, beautiful countryside and buzzing cities.
+Its excellent, accessible railway links to London also mean that the county is well connected and easy for relatives who live in the capital to visit.

-There is a good provision of care through local councils and charities.
-Many schemes ad charities to support the elderly have started in Hampshire, proved successful, then used else where in the UK such as Driving Miss Daisy and assistive technoloy.
-Communities are generally well integrated across generations.
-For these reasons, Hampshire is a slightly more expensive place to grow old compared to the UK average.
+There is a good provision of care available through local councils and charities, with many schemes in place to support the elderly, many of which have started in Hampshire, proved successful and then been used elsewhere in the UK; such as Driving Miss Daisy and assistive technology.
+For these reasons, Hampshire is a more expensive place to grow old compared to the UK average.

 The Care Quality Commission (CQC) is the independent regulator of health and social care in England.
 They monitor, inspect and regulate services to make sure they meet fundamental standards of quality and safety.
-The published performance ratings can help people choose the right care.
-Below is a table of NHS trusts in Hampshire and their CQC rating:
+You can view the performance ratings of Hampshire’s NHS Trusts through the respective links below: